T La Rock

-Terrence "Terry" Ronnie Keaton known by the stage name T La Rock, (born September 16, 1961) is an American old-school emcee best known for his collaboration with Def Jam Recordings co-founder Rick Rubin and the 1984 single "It's Yours."
+Terrence Ronnie Keaton known by the stage name T La Rock, (born September 16, 1961) is an American old-school emcee best known for his collaboration with Def Jam Recordings co-founder Rick Rubin and the 1984 single "It's Yours."

 Biography

 Early years

 Keaton was born in Manhattan and raised in the Bronx borough of New York City.
-A former break dancer, he is the older brother of fellow old-school MC Special K of the Treacherous Three.
-Keaton stands 6'4" tall and began in the 1970s a DJ, a break dancer and an emcee.
+A former break dancer, he is the older brother of fellow old-school MC Special K of the Treacherous Three as well as rapper T.O.N.E.-z also known as Style or Tony Tone.
+Keaton stands 6'4" tall and began in the 1970s as a DJ, a break dancer and an emcee, Keaton was also inspired by Coke La Rock to create his name and begin his rapping career.

 Hip-hop career

 In 1984, Rick Rubin released "It's Yours" 12-inch single (Cat.
 PT-104/DJ000), which was the very first release on Def Jam Recordings.
 Although some might argue that LL Cool J's "I Need a Beat" 12-inch single was the first, this is not exactly true.
 The "It's Yours" recording was something that Rick Rubin put out a few months before joining forces with Russell Simmons.
 The song was the first single to feature a Def Jam logo, but it was released through producer Arthur Baker's independent label Partytime, which was the hip hop division of his dance music label Streetwise Records.
 The recording was never part of Def Jam’s collection of master recordings.
 For its 30th anniversary, however, the track was licensed back to Def Jam/Universal, which pressed it on 180-gram vinyl.

 In a 1996 interview with The New York Times, Def Jam co-founder Simmons commented about the effect T La Rock and "It's Yours" had on the early hip hop scene:

 The influence of Keaton's "It's Yours" was significant.
 The song was sampled by countless artists, including hip-hop group Public Enemy in "Louder than a Bomb" from its 1988 release It Takes a Nation of Millions to Hold Us Back; Nas in "The World is Yours" from his 1994 album, Illmatic; by many sample-based house-music tracks by Todd Terry.
 The song was later in the soundtrack of the video game Grand Theft Auto IV, on the old school hip hop radio station "The Classics 104.1."
 Later, in 2020, it appeared in Grand Theft Auto V's in-game radio station known as "KULT 99.1 FM" once The Cayo Perico Heist update was added.